-Milton conservation area is situated to the west of Southend town centre between the railway and the London Road, Milton Road and Park Road.
+Milton conservation area is situated to the west of Southend City Centre between the railway and the London Road, Milton Road and Park Road.
 It was designated a Conservation Area in 1987.
-To find out which properties are within Milton Conservation Area.
+To find out which properties are within Milton Conservation Area please visit our directory.

 Milton as we see it today was developed mainly from about 1870 to 1900 but the name of Milton and its history goes back much further.
 The area's medieval name of "Middletun" comes from its position midway between Leigh and Southchurch on the banks of the Thames estuary.
 The Domesday Book of 1086 showed Milton as a small hamlet with 24 families.
 During the Middle Ages, though, it developed as a fishing port and was famous for its oysters.